immich-app/immich/docs/docs/features/command-line-interface.md

 docker run -it -v "$(pwd)":/import:ro -e IMMICH_API_KEY=https://your-immich-instance/api -e IMMICH_API_KEY=your-api-key ghcr.io/immich-app/immich-cli:latest
 ```

 Please modify the `IMMICH_INSTANCE_URL` and `IMMICH_API_KEY` environment variables as suitable.
-You can also use a docker env file to store your sensitive API key.
+You can also use a Docker env file to store your sensitive API key.

 ## Usage